The Flemish cluster network

 - Smart Digital Farming

-and you can find an overview of the Flemish Innovative Company Networks that are currently supported by FI&E here (in Dutch).
+You can find an overview of the Flemish Innovative businessnetworks that are currently supported by FI&E here (in Dutch).

-Spearhead clusters differ from ICNs in terms of scale, maturity, time horizon and ambition level.
-They are typically large-scale, ambitiousand can receive up to 10 years of funding.
+Spearhead clusters differ from IBNs in terms of scale, maturity, time horizon and ambition level.
+They are typically large-scale, ambitious and can receive up to 10 years of funding.
 Flemish spearhead clusters are limited in number, since they have to be active in a domain that is of strategic importance to Flanders.

 They collaborate in a triple-helix format, with companies, knowledge centres and the government, in order to develop and implement an ambitious long-term strategy and competitiveness programme for the respective Flemish strategic domain.
 Currently, FI&E supports 5 spearhead clusters.